qb0C80aE/clay/README.md

 $ curl -X GET -H "Accept: application/x-yaml" -H "Accept-Charset: Shift_JIS" "localhost:8080/templates/1/generation"
 ```

 As described earlier, there is a way to design your target, using standard models in the first place.
-And as another way, you can generate these standard models from your own models using this template function.
+And as another way, you can generate these standard models or other model like [Neo4j](https://neo4j.com/) from your own models using this template function.
 In detail, see template resources tab in the api_and_gui example.

 ## Ephemeral templates, scripts and objects